brandonnorsworthy/R1Z1/README.md

 Successfully imported H1Z1 Game into Unity and exported a full terrain heightmap as well as a building blockout heightmap in 8k and 4k.
 <br/>

-Also created a standalone map viewing software for use as refrence on a second monitor.
+Also created a standalone map viewing software for use as reference without the overhead of the Unity Editor.
 Can fly around and toggle objects/buildings and other features.
 <br/>

 *R1Z1 Terrain*